 In the Model setup step, in the Variants section, make sure that parameterEstimates is selected.
-Also make sure that no doses are selected in the Doses section.
-In the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor weight.
+In the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor_weight.

-4 At the top of the Simulation step (scroll down to see this step), click the Run this program step button to simulate the model.
+- 4 At the top of the Simulation step (scroll down to see this step), click the plot button to disable default plot generation. - 5 Click the Run this program step button to simulate the model.

 The app simulates the generated scenarios from the Generate Samples step that you ran previously.
-You do not need to rerun that step.
+You do not need to rerun the step.

-Once the simulation finishes, the app saves the simulation results in the LastRun folder and opens Plot2.
+Once the simulation finishes, the app saves the simulation results in the LastRun folder.

-In the Property Editor pane, under Style, click Time.
+In the LastRun folder in the Browser pane, click results.
+In the Plot section on the Home tab, click time.
 Each line in the plot represents the tumor weight profile of each simulation scenario.